valluru7/Cricket-world-cup-analysis/README.md

 # Power-BI-projects

-This folder contain Power BI projects for practice.
+This folder contains Power BI projects for practice.